Hanna Damasio: Career and research

-After obtaining a Doctor of Medicine from the University of Lisbon in 1969, Hanna Damasio began her career in academia as an instructor in the Department of Neurology at the University of Iowa in 1976.
+After obtaining a Doctor of Medicine from the University of Lisbon in 1969, Damasio began her career in academia as an instructor in the Department of Neurology at the University of Iowa in 1976.
 She quickly climbed the academic ladder, becoming a professor in the Department of Neurology in 1985.
-In addition to academic appointments, Hanna Damasio was also employed as the Director of the Laboratory for Neuroimaging and Human Neuroanatomy at the University of Iowa from 1982 to 2004.
+In addition to academic appointments, Damasio was also employed as the Director of the Laboratory for Neuroimaging and Human Neuroanatomy at the University of Iowa from 1982 to 2004.
 She continues to serve as a distinguished adjunct professor at the University of Iowa.
-Currently, Hanna Damasio is a Dana Dornsife Professor of Neuroscience and Director of the Dana and David Dornsife Cognitive Neuroscience Imaging Center at the University of Southern California.
+Currently, Damasio is a Dana Dornsife Professor of Neuroscience and Director of the Dana and David Dornsife Cognitive Neuroscience Imaging Center at the University of Southern California.

-Hanna Damasio utilizes brain imaging methods, such as computerized tomography and nuclear magnetic resonance, to enhance the diagnoses protocols for diseases that affect the brain.
+Damasio utilizes brain imaging methods, such as computerized tomography and nuclear magnetic resonance, to enhance the diagnoses protocols for diseases that affect the brain.
 Her current projects include: developing new techniques to investigate brain structure in vivo using magnetic resonance, developing new techniques to evaluate experimental results in positron emission tomography (PET), and investigating the neuroanatomical substrates of language, memory, emotion, and decision-making using the lesion method.
 Her work has resulted in numerous scientific articles which appeared in leading journals.
 In 1989, she published Lesion Analysis in Neuropsychology (Oxford University Press), a classic textbook for which she received the Prize for Outstanding Book of the Year in Bio and Medical Sciences from the Association of American Publishers.
 Her continued interest in human neuroanatomy led her to develop the first atlas of the human brain based on computer tomography images: "Human Brain Anatomy in Computerized Images", also published by Oxford University Press.
 The book is a recognized reference now in its second edition.

 Honors and awards

-Hanna Damasio was awarded the Pessoa Prize in 1992 for her significant contributions in science and literature.
+Damasio was awarded the Pessoa Prize in 1992 for her contributions in science and literature.
 She was elected to the American Neurological Association in 1995 and recognized as a Fellow of the American Academy of Arts and Sciences in 1997.
 In 2004, she shared the Jean-Louis Signoret Prize in cognitive neuroscience for pioneering work in social cognition.
 In 2010, she was a co-recipient of the Cozzarelli Prize from the United States National Academy of Sciences, attributed to the best article in behavioral neuroscience published in the Proceedings of the National Academy of Sciences in 2009.
 In 2011, Hanna Damasio and her husband Antonio Damasio received honorary doctorate degrees from Ecole Polytechnique Federale de Lausanne (EPFL) in Switzerland for their contributions in neurology.
 She also holds honorary doctorate degrees from, most recently, the Sorbonne (Université Paris Descartes), the Universitat Oberta de Catalunya (Open University of Catalonia, Barcelona), and the Universities of Lisbon and Aachen.

 Personal life

-Hanna Damasio is married to Antonio Damasio, an internationally renowned neurologist and expert in the relationship between emotion and cognition, with whom she co-directs the Brain and Creativity Institute (BCI) at the University of Southern California.
-In her rare spare time she is a sculptor.
+Hanna Damasio is married to Antonio Damasio, a neurologist and expert in the relationship between emotion and cognition, with whom she co-directs the Brain and Creativity Institute (BCI) at the University of Southern California.
+In her spare time, she is a sculptor.